WorldVistA/VistA/README.rst

 Purpose
 -------

-The OSEHRA `VistA-FOIA Source Tree`_ contains a static representation of VistA.
+The OSEHRA `VistA-M Source Tree`_ contains a static representation of VistA.
 VistA is built on a database platform that houses both code and data so it requires programmatic operations to apply changes while maintaining consistency.
 Patches in this source tree may be applied to a running VistA instance to keep